entur/enlil/README.md

 Backend application for a lightweight realtime deviation system.

+Consists of two parts:

+1. A GraphQL API for managing situation messages, cancellations and extra-journeys
+2. A SIRI endpoint for requesting SIRI-SX or SIRI-ET versions of the same data

+Data is stored in a Firestore database.

+## GraphQL

+A GraphQL API is available at `/graphl`, to be used by frontend application (nirgali).
+It allows authorized users to manage data within their assigned codespace / organisation.

+## SIRI

-Connects to firestore database that belongs to nirgali (see above), to retrieve situation messages, cancellations and extra-journeys.
-These are mapped to SIRI-SX and SIRI-ET.
+Situation messages, cancellations and extra-journeys in the Firestore database are mapped to SIRI-SX and SIRI-ET after retrieval.
 A REST-endpoint (`/siri`) is exposed to request SIRI XML via HTTP POST:

 Request for SIRI-SX (SituationExchangeRequest):